labnol/apps-script-starter/README.md

 ### The .claspignore file

-The `.claspignore` file allows you to specify file and directories that you do not wish to not upload to your Google Apps Script project via `clasp push`.
+The `.claspignore` file allows you to specify file and directories that you do not wish to upload to your Google Apps Script project via `clasp push`.

 The default `.claspignore` file in the Apps Script Starter kit will push all the JS and HTML inside the `rootDir` folder and ignore all the other files.